History-Conditioned Spatio-Temporal Visual Token Pruning for Efficient Vision-Language Navigation: Experiment

 \subsubsection{Results}

 The average inference time for a batch of 4 actions was $\sim1.43$ s (0.70 fps) \textit{without} pruning and $\sim1.25$ s (0.80 fps) \textit{with} pruning, but with separate inference and motor controller threads, there were only small pauses in otherwise continuous motion.
 These results are without flash-attention~\cite{flashattention}, which should further speed inference.
 We tried a variety of short to medium-length prompts in several visual environments, both without pruning and with our pruning method using ratios ranging from 50\% to 90\%.
 There was some sensitivity to lighting conditions and prompt wording, but we observed generally good task completion rates.
 The publicly-released version of StreamVLN that we used does not include depth images as model inputs, which we believe contributed to a nontrivial variance in the robot's stopping distance to terminal landmarks.
 Sample results are shown in Fig.~\ref{fig_real_world}.
+Please refer to the video supplement for more detailed documentation of the onboard deployment.